 - 5. To assist with inspections made by insurance or government agents or agencies and to ensure that all recommendations are immediately considered.
 Management is to be informed of any such inspections and of action taken. - 6.
 To supervise the procurement, distribution and use of personal protective equipment and other safety devices. - 7.
 To develop evacuation plans for County buildings. - 8.
-To supervise periodic fire drills in office, and shop areas. - To inspect all areas where business is performed for items such as housekeeping and, safety2, and fire protection. - 9.
+To inspect all areas where business is performed for items such as housekeeping and safety. - 9.
 To comply with fire prevention and protection regulations. - 10.
 Provide technical guidance and direction to County personnel at all levels of management in the implementation of the Columbia County Safety and Accident Prevention Program. - 11.
 Provide management with statistical studies of accident data for use in promoting accident and property damage prevention programs. - 12.
 Aid in establishing and monitoring safety related committees. - 13.
 Assist in the scheduling of first-aid training for all levels of County Government. - 14.
 Assist in job placement of employees able to return to work after serious or disabling injuries. - 15.
 Keep abreast of new developments in the field of accident prevention, personnel protective equipment, first aid equipment and make such information available to all County employees. - 16.
 Review all accident reports received from Supervisors or foremen for proper classification of causes and appropriate corrective measures. - 17.
 Conduct follow-ups on all of the above until resolved or closed out. - 18.
 Whenever deemed necessary to conduct safety investigations or perform routine inspections, the Safety Director or his appointee shall have right of entry to any County property, work area or facility.